-De Sitter space as a thermodynamic equilibrium
+De Sitter space as a global/semi-classical thermodynamic equilibrium

 During both inflation and late-time cosmic acceleration, the Universe is well-approximated by a de Sitter (dS) spacetime with nearly constant curvature radius ($\ell_\Lambda $).
 Our present Universe may therefore be regarded as a quasi–de Sitter state, possessing a cosmic event horizon (CEH) associated with its vacuum energy density (cosmological constant).